LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

 ### Saving changes

-Idle time thresholds are enforced in Analytics Builder, and aligned with the LiveEngage platform setup.
+Idle time thresholds are enforced in Analytics Builder, and aligned with the Conversational Cloud platform setup.
 These thresholds in place protect your account.
 Please make sure to save your dashboard so editions will not be lost.
 Analytics Builder does not offer an auto-save function at this time, and it is recommended to save your work after every bulk of changes.

 ### Share a custom dashboard